craftingcity/The-Known-World/Prenotes May 19 25.md

 We want more jobs from the Company, says Leliana.

-We leave our heroes on the date of 7/19 106AF, as they wait for their payment to get transfered and for more jobs to come their ways.
+We leave our heroes on the date of 7/19 106AF, as they wait for their payment to get transferred and for more jobs to come their ways.